NLBlackEagle/Dregora/.github/ISSUE_TEMPLATE/bug_report.md

 #### Dregora Version
 ▶️Please specify the Dregora version that you are running by placing "x" into []◀️

+- [ ] V1.9
 - [ ] V1.74
 - [ ] V1.66
 - [ ] V1.65
 - [ ] V1.64

 #### Seed and Location
-▶️Specify the seed you are using and the location of the issue if applicable◀️
+▶️Specify the seed you are using and the location of the issue if applicable (Use /otg biome)◀️

 #### Description
 ▶️What is happening? - Explain what happens and what steps should be done to reproduce the issue.
 Ideally with pictures.

-▶️And Delete the lines in between the ▶️◀️ icons◀️